-Section 1.
-Behavioral Misconduct
+Section 1: Behavioral Misconduct

-• Noncompliance with Law – Failure to comply with any local, state, or federal law, including statutes, regulations, and ordinances.
+• Noncompliance with Law – Failure to comply with any local, state or federal law, including statutes, regulations, and ordinances.

 • Failure to comply with a directive from a College employee – Failure to appear when requested at conferences, meetings, or hearings; failure to respond to verbal or written inquiries; knowingly furnishing false information; and failure to comply with a reasonable request regarding a College matter.

-• Complicity - A persons shall not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of this Student Code of Conduct.
+• Complicity – A person shall not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of the Student Code of Conduct.
 A person who has knowledge of another committing or attempting to commit a violation of the Student Code of Conduct is required to remove themselves from the situation, and failure to do so may be the basis for a violation of the Student Code of Conduct.
-Persons are responsible for the behavior of their guests and must ensure that guests comply with College regulations including the standards in this Student Code of Conduct.
+Persons are responsible for the behavior of their guests and must ensure that guests comply with College regulations including the standards in the Student Code of Conduct.

-• Disruptive Conduct – A persons shall not impair, interfere with, or obstruct the orderly conduct, process, or function of the College, the learning environment, or any of its students, faculty, staff, or guests.
+• Disruptive Conduct – A person shall not impair, interfere with, or obstruct the orderly conduct, process, or function of the College, the learning environment, or any of its students, faculty, staff, or guests.
 This includes, but is not limited to: Committing or threatening to commit any act of violence against self or others; Threatening the health, safety, or welfare of another or engaging in conduct that endangers the health, safety, or welfare of the student or anyone else; Interfering with the freedom of movement of another person; Invading the privacy of another person; Stalking (purposely and repeatedly engaging in behavior and/or communication directed at a specific person which causes that person alarm, distress, fear or a change of normal behavior); Interfering with the right of another to enter, use, or leave any College building, facility, property, services, resources, or activity; Trespassing or the unauthorized entering or accessing of any College building, facility, property, employee office or work area, services, resource, or activity; Instigating or otherwise encouraging others to engage in a fight, riot, or other disruption; Making, exhibiting, or producing any inappropriate, loud, or disruptive noise or behavior; Exhibiting public nudity or lewd behavior.

-• False information – A persons shall not make a false or misleading oral or written statement to any College employee when the student knew or should have known the statement was false; make a false or misleading oral or written statement that misrepresents the character, qualifications, or reputation of another; falsely report the presence of an explosive or incendiary device, or fire, or other safety hazards; falsely report a crime or violation of this Student Code of Conduct; possess or display any form of false identification or any identification not one’s own.
+• False information – A person shall not make a false or misleading oral or written statement to any College employee when the student knew or should have known the statement was false; make a false or misleading oral or written statement that misrepresents the character, qualifications, or reputation of another; falsely report the presence of an explosive or incendiary device, or fire, or other safety hazards; falsely report a crime or violation of this Student Code of Conduct; possess or display any form of false identification or any identification not one’s own.

-• Misuse of College Assets – A persons shall not misuse any College material, service, or property.
+• Misuse of College Assets – A person shall not misuse any College material, service, or property.
 This includes, but is not limited to destroying, damaging, misusing, or defacing any College building, facility, or property, or any private property on-campus or being used for a College-sponsored event; destroying, damaging, misusing, reproducing, or defacing any student identification card, College provided key or other access cards, laboratory equipment, or any material issued or owned by the College; impairing or otherwise hindering another's use of a College material, service, or property; reading, duplicating, removing, photographing, forging, counterfeiting, or altering any College document or record without authorization; littering on or in any College property, facility, or building.

 • Theft – Intentional and unauthorized taking, misappropriation, possession, retention, or disposal of any property owned or maintained by the College, another student, a person attending a College-sponsored event, or any other person; the unauthorized taking or use of any College-owned or contracted service.

-• Endangering Safety – A persons shall not endanger the lives or safety of others.
+• Endangering Safety – A person shall not endanger the lives or safety of others.
 This includes, but is not limited to creating an unsafe condition or environment which could cause harm to others; setting, causing, or failing to report a fire; tampering with, misusing or damaging fire or safety equipment such as alarms, heat sensors, smoke detectors, hoses, and fire extinguishers; failing to immediately exit any facility or building when a fire alarm has been sounded or hindering or impairing the orderly evacuation of any College facility or building; failing to comply with a directive by any College official or faculty member in connection with a fire, alarm, or other safety or security matter.
 Endangering safety may occur due to action (e.g. making a bomb threat or pulling a fire alarm) or inaction (e.g., failing to report).

-• Retaliatory Acts – A persons may not commit any adverse action against a person because they have reported harassment, filed a complaint, acted as a witness in the complaint or conduct process, or provided information in support of a violation.
-This includes, but is not limited to; ostracizing the person, pressuring the person to drop the complaint, providing false or misleading information, or engaging in conduct that may reasonably be perceived to affect adversely that person's educational, living, or work environment.
+• Retaliatory Acts – A person may not commit any adverse action against a person because they have reported harassment, filed a complaint, acted as a witness in the complaint or conduct process, or provided information in support of a violation.
+This includes, but is not limited to; ostracizing the person, pressuring the person to drop the complaint, providing false or misleading information, or engaging in conduct that may reasonably be perceived to adversely affect that person's educational, living, or work environment.
 Further violations include threatening, intimidating, or coercing the person, otherwise discriminating against any person for exercising their rights or responsibilities under this policy.

 • Weapons – The possession, use or threat of use of any object that may reasonably be believed to cause physical injury to another person is prohibited on all College facilities and all College-sponsored events (on and off-campus).
-A student shall not possess, use, or threaten to use any of the following items on campus: Any firearm (including any weapon or instrument from which a shot, projectile, or other objects may be discharged by force, whether operable or inoperable, loaded or unloaded); Any deadly weapon, defined as any instrument, item, or material readily capable of causing death or serious physical injury; Any BB gun, pellet gun, air rifle, pain gun, stun gun, Taser, sword (whether decorative or not), or other martial arts weapon; Any knife (other than an ordinary pocketknife carried in a closed position, with a blade of 3 inches or less or cutlery of a reasonable size, when used in a kitchen or other food preparation area); Any explosive chemical or device including a substance or a combination of substances possessed or prepared for the purpose of producing a visible or audible effect by combustion, explosion, deflagration, or detonation, including fireworks and illegal or potentially dangerous chemicals.
+A student shall not possess, use, or threaten to use any of the following items on campus: any firearm (including any weapon or instrument from which a shot, projectile, or other objects may be discharged by force, whether operable or inoperable, loaded or unloaded); any deadly weapon, defined as any instrument, item or material readily capable of causing death or serious physical injury; any BB gun, pellet gun, air rifle, pain gun, stun gun, Taser, sword (whether decorative or not) or other martial arts weapon; any knife (other than an ordinary pocketknife carried in a closed position, with a blade of 3 inches or less or cutlery of a reasonable size, when used in a kitchen or other food preparation area); Any explosive chemical or device including a substance or a combination of substances possessed or prepared for the purpose of producing a visible or audible effect by combustion, explosion, deflagration or detonation, including fireworks and illegal or potentially dangerous chemicals.
 Note: Possession of a license to possess or use of any of the above items will not constitute a defense of any violation of this section.

 • Trespassing – Unauthorized entry into or use of property owned, leased, or controlled by the College, or at College-sponsored activities or events.
 Unauthorized possession, duplication or use of keys/swipe cards/lock codes to any property owned, leased, or controlled by the College.